-With InterTrader.com you get all the advantages of online trading via our browser-based platform.
-Our CFD platform has all the same functionality as our spread betting platform, giving you fast dealing over a wide range of markets.
+With InterTrader.com you get all the advantages of online trading via our browser-based platform or mobile apps.
+You can enjoy fast dealing wherever you are over a wide range of markets.
 Your equity trade will be executed automatically, with absolutely no requotes on the web-based platform.
 You are in control of your trading, not the broker.

 Going short of equities is also typically quite complicated with a traditional broker.
 Not so with CFDs.
 You simply open your CFD contract to go short rather than long.
 This gives you the ability quickly to set up hedging transactions as required.

 CFDs on other markets